-After making the site safe enough for visitors and carrying out initial conservation works and surveying, the official opening was held on 13th July 2008 with Mr Mart ‘cutting the ribbon’: “It’s only a small site, but it must be the best nature reserve in England”.
+After making the site safe enough for visitors and after carrying out initial conservation works and surveying, the official opening was held on 13th July 2008 with Mr Mart ‘cutting the ribbon’: “It’s only a small site, but it must be the best nature reserve in England”.

 Work parties to maintain the reserve are held on a needs only basis and these will be organised by email as for the Ogston site.
 Larger projects are occasionally undertaken in conjunction with outside organisations.
 Of particular interest was the conversion, between 2009 and 2011, of a large underground water storage facility into a bat hibernaculum.
 This work was carried out in conjunction with the Derbyshire Bat Conservation Group and Derbyshire Mammal Group, with funding from the Green Watch Awards and from the sale of quiz sheets organised by Sue Jones and John Bland.

-The lower reserve is compact, just 0.7 hectares (1¾ acres) in total, primarily rough grassland and remnants of ‘brown-field’, surrounded by hedgerows with a variety of trees of differing ages.
+The reserve is compact, just 0.7 hectares (1¾ acres), primarily rough grassland and remnants of ‘brown-field’, surrounded by hedgerows with a variety of trees of differing ages.
 There are four man-made ponds with associated ditches and settling pools, and a canalised stream with two weirs.
 The most recent development is the installation of a ‘butterfly bank’.
 This is constructed from crushed limestone supplied free by Longcliffe Quarries.
 It is clearly visible on the aerial photo below.
 The aim of the bank is to provide a habitat suitable for plants attracting butterflies.